 Sanketh is an undergraduate at the University of Maryland: College Park pursuing an individualized major in neuroeconomics with a minor in innovation and entrepreneurship.
 He is also the co-founder of an app startup centered around behavioral economics to improve clinician wellness.
 Sanketh hopes to apply concepts from behavioral science and neuroeconomics to improve patient and physician decision-making, and in turn, improve the overall quality of healthcare.

-To Pivot, Or Not To Pivot: How Cognitive Biases Can Color Entrepreneurial Decision-Making
+How Biases Can Color Entrepreneurial Decision-Making

-Game Theory Can Explain Why You Should Wear A Mask Regardless Of What You Believe
+Game Theory Can Explain Why You Should Wear A Mask

 To an extent, the COVID-19 pandemic is no longer a battle against the virus, but rather a failure to cooperate within society.
-Despite scientific evidence, many citizens are still not wearing masks for various reasons.
-Game theory suggests that wearing a mask results in society’s most efficient outcome, regardless of what one believes.